srcworks-software/Cyckle-ai/README.md

 Currently, any and all packaging systems have been SEVERELY painful to set up.
 So for as long as that is true, don't expect an easy-to-install Cyckle.

 ## What system do I need for Cyckle?
 The exact specifications are not known but gpt4all requires any processor with AVX2 (Intel i3 2nd gen/AMD FX-4100 or above).
-The testing hardware was conducted on an i5-7200u with integrated graphics.
-RAM is also recommended to be around 8 or more gigabytes just to be safe.
+The testing hardware was conducted on an i5-7200u with integrated graphics (Intel HD 620).
+RAM is also recommended to be around 8 or more gigabytes but 4 is the minimum for ```Phi3```.

+# Cyckle Developer Handbook
+If you are interested in developing, contributing, or just want a better understanding of Cyckle's source code, check out our Jupyter Notebook file in the ```handbook/``` directory!

 # NOTICE
 This software is provided subject to the MIT License and may be republished or distributed only in accordance with the terms of the MIT License.